Class: Aws::States::Client

 #describe_state_machine_for_execution(params = {}) ⇒ Types::DescribeStateMachineForExecutionOutput

-Provides information about a state machine's definition, its execution role ARN, and configuration.
-If an execution was dispatched by a Map Run, the Map Run is returned in the response.
-Additionally, the state machine returned will be the state machine associated with the Map Run.
+Provides information about a state machine’s definition, its execution role ARN, and configuration.
+If a Map Run dispatched the execution, this action returns the Map Run Amazon Resource Name (ARN) in the response.
+The state machine returned is the state machine associated with the Map Run.

 <note markdown=“1”> This operation is eventually consistent.
 The results are best effort and may not reflect very recent updates and changes.